Chicago Weapons Lawyer

 - Unlawful Use of Weapons — This is a complex offense that encompasses a number of different actions related to firearms and other weapons, including selling, manufacturing, purchasing, and possessing.
 Unlawful use of weapons can be a misdemeanor or felony in Illinois, depending on the circumstances of your alleged offense.
 Learn more about the various ways you can be charged with unlawful use of weapons, the possible penalties, and how a criminal defense lawyer can help.

-- Reckless or Aggravated Discharge — Reckless discharge of a firearm involves shooting a weapon in a way that endangers the physical safety of others.
+- Reckless Discharge — Reckless discharge of a firearm involves shooting a weapon in a way that endangers the physical safety of others.
 Reckless discharge of a firearm is a felony offense in Illinois.
 Learn more about this offense and what you might face if you’ve been charged.

 - Aggravated Discharge — Aggravated discharge of a firearm can involve shooting into an occupied building, at a person, or at an occupied vehicle, among other scenarios.
 Aggravated discharge of a firearm is a serious felony offense in Illinois that carries harsh penalties if you’re convicted.
 Learn more about what it means to be charged with aggravated discharge of a firearm and the possible penalties.